Vardit Ravitsky

-Vardit Ravitsky is a bioethicist, researcher, and author.
-She is a full professor at the University of Montreal and a senior lecturer on Global Health and Social Medicine at Harvard Medical School.
-She is immediate-past president and current vice-president of the International Association of Bioethics, and the director of Ethics and Health at the Center for Research on Ethics.
-She is a Fellow of the Pierre Elliott Trudeau Foundation, where she Chaired the COVID-19 Impact Committee.
-She is also Fellow of The Hastings Center and of the Canadian Academy of Health Sciences.
+Vardit Ravitsky, an Israeli-Canadian bioethicist, researcher, and author.
+She is president and CEO of The Hastings Center for Bioethics, a senior lecturer on Global Health and Social Medicine at Harvard Medical School, and past president of the International Association of Bioethics.
+She is a Fellow of the Pierre Elliott Trudeau Foundation, where she chaired the COVID-19 Impact Committee.
+She is also a Fellow of The Hastings Center for Bioethics and of the Canadian Academy of Health Sciences.
+Previously, she was a full professor at the University of Montreal, and director of Ethics and Health at the Center for Research on Ethics.

-Ravitsky has published over 200 research articles and commentaries in bioethics, with a focus on the ethical, social, and policy implications of genomics and reproductive technologies.
-She leads several research projects, funded by the National Institutes of Health and by Canada's national and provincial funding agencies, and has been awarded a McConnell-University of Montreal Research Chair.
-She is lead editor of the Penn Center Guide to Bioethics.

 Education

 Ravitsky holds a bachelor's degree in philosophy from the Sorbonne University in Paris, France and a master's degree in philosophy from the University of New Mexico in Albuquerque, USA.
 In 2004, she completed her Ph.D. in philosophy with a specialization in Bioethics at Bar-Ilan University in Israel.
 From 2003 to 2005 Ravitsky was a Post-Doctoral Fellow at the Department of Clinical Bioethics of the National Institutes of Health and at the Social and Behavioral Research Branch of the National Human Genome Research Institute in Bethesda, Maryland, USA.